jawz101/TrackersVsFirefox/README.md

 # TrackersVsFirefox
 comparing different blocking utilities

 Testing Firefox against 25 sites listed in the bookmarks.html file.
+Refreshed the pages a few times to make sure they fully loaded & scrolled down and up the page a few times to make sure it loaded what all it wanted.

 Visualizations provided by Firefox Lightbeam https://addons.mozilla.org/en-US/firefox/addon/lightbeam/